 This simple first step helps you get familiar with the environment while you incorporate your organization's branding into your site.
 Sign in, go to the Settings page, and upload your logo where indicated.

 |Configure site access||

 If your organization uses single sign-on, you can configure your site to use Google or SAML authentication.
-Otherwise, you can use the default Tableau ID authentication, where each user signs in using an email address and password that is unique to Tableau Online.
+Otherwise, you can use the default Tableau ID authentication, where each user signs in using an email address and password that is unique to Tableau Cloud.

 In addition to the authentication type, you can determine whether to allow users to sign in directly from Tableau clients after signing in the first time.
 This is enabled by default.